blu-sta/HK-Rando-4-Log-Display/README.md

 Other mods may work without requiring an update, although might have limited functionality or missing information

-#### MultiWorld Disclaimer
+#### MultiWorld Note
-[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) should work better now \
+[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) support has been vastly improved as of v2.0.5 \
-Please use the `MultiWorld` button to enter player names so item pools are identified correctly \
+Please use the `MultiWorld` button to enter player names \
-Be aware that the Item Spoiler file does not reflect the MultiWorld location of items - this is found in another file not kept with other logs \
-If you notice any issues, please report them to `@blu.sta#9997` on Discord, preferably with a zip of the relevant log files (button found on the Settings tab)
+The `Predict` button in the MultiWorld window will attempt to identify players from the Item Spoiler Log

 ## How to use this app